realitytracing/Reality-Tracing-WIP/human-foundations/salience-capture-principle-and-the-plural-clamp-requirement.md

 - what if one more threat still exists
 - what if one more freedom must be suspended
-- what if one more expansion of surveillance is necessary
-- what if one more precaution is required
+- what if one more surveillance layer is required

 That path has no natural endpoint.